pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

 The following are considered part of our API:

-Our concourse tasks':
+- Our concourse tasks':

     - inputs and outputs (including the format/required information in config files)
     - specified parameters
     - intended and specified functionality

     These are all documented for each task within the task files themselves.

-Additionally, the minimum compatible version of Concourse and Ops Manager are part of the API, and are specified [here][external-deps].
+- The minimum compatible version of Concourse and Ops Manager are part of the API, and are specified [here][external-deps].

+- The presence of the following binaries on the _combined image_:

+    - bash
+    - build-essential
+    - curl
+    - gettext
+    - git
+    - netcat-openbsd
+    - python3-pip
+    - python3-setuptools
+    - rsync
+    - ssh
+    - unzip
+    - zip
+    - gcloud
+    - python-openstackclient
+    - awscli
+    - azure-cli
+    - bbr-cli
+    - bosh-cli
+    - credhub-cli
+    - govc
+    - isolation-segment-replicator
+    - om
+    - p-automator
+    - winfs-injector

 The following are NOT covered: